Do your relationships take up too much headspace?

 Often, chronic overthinking in relationships is rooted in low self-worth and a fear of rejection.

-How low self worth affects social relationships
+How low self worth affects personal relationships

 Feeling insecure in friendships